-The members of Council will be appointed by Council to serve as the Chair and Vice-Chair of the Committee.
+Two Members of Council will be appointed to serve as the Chair and Vice-Chair of the Culture Services Advisory Committee.

-The Corporate Officer or designate will prepare the agenda and notice of meeting and will serve as Committee Administrator and Recording Clerk.
+The Corporate Officer or designate will prepare the agenda and notice of meeting and will serve as the Committee Administrator and Recording Clerk.

-The General Manager Community Safety or designate will serve as the staff liaison to support the Committee.
+The General Manager of Parks, Recreation and Culture or designate will serve as the staff liaison to support the Committee.

-Staff serve in a support role and are not members of the Committee.
+Staff serve in a support role and are not members of the Advisory Committee.